Addressing Bias in Online Selection with Limited Budget of Comparisons: Numerical experiments

 \subsection{Single-threshold algorithm}

-We begin our experimental analysis by examining the single-threshold algorithm, studied in Section \ref{sec:single-thresh}.
-Its asymptotic success probability, provided in Theorem \ref{thm:single-thresh}, depends on the number $K$ of distinct groups, the budget $B$, and the threshold $\w \in [0,1]$.
-The optimal threshold, maximizing the success probability, can be computed numerically for fixed $K$ and $B$.

-Figure \ref{fig:ST_KB} presents the optimal threshold for $B \in \{0,30\}$ and $K \in \{2,10,25,50\}$.
+Using Theorem \ref{thm:single-thresh}, the optimal threshold, for the single-threshold algorithm, can be computed numerically for fixed $K$ and $B$.
+Figure \ref{fig:ST_KB} illustrates the optimal threshold and the corresponding success probability for $B \in \{0,\ldots,30\}$ and $K \in \{2,10,25,50\}$.
 For any $K \geq 2$, as the budget grows to infinity, the problem becomes akin to the standard secretary problem, leading the optimal threshold to converge to $1/e$.
-However, as discussed following Corollary \ref{cor:single-thresh-factorial-conv}, this convergence is slower when the number of groups $K$ is higher.
+However, as discussed in Corollary \ref{cor:single-thresh-factorial-conv}, the convergence is slower when the number of groups $K$ is higher.

 Moreover, Theorem \ref{thm:single-thresh} reveals that the asymptotic success probability is independent of the probabilities of belonging to each group, and it is equal to a value smaller than $1/e$.
-This indicates a discontinuity of the asymptotic success probability at the extreme points of the polygon defining the possible values of $(\lambda_k)_{k \in [K]}$.
-Figure \ref{fig:ST_discontinuity} illustrates this behavior for the case of two groups, with $N=500$ candidates.

-The success probability we proved in Theorem \ref{thm:single-thresh} is only asymptotic, it is reached when the number of candidates is very high.
-Moreover, from Lemma \ref{lem:single-thres-recursion} and from the proof of the theorem, it can be deduced that the difference between the success probability for a given $N$ and the limit is $O\big(\sqrt{\tfrac{\log N}{N}}\big)$.
-However, this does not comprehend how the success probability varies with the number of candidates.
-Figure \ref{fig:ST_Ngrows} shows that the success probability is actually better when the number of candidates is small, and it decreases to match the asymptotic expression when $N \to \infty$, represented with dotted lines for $K \in \{2,3,4\}$.
+This indicates a discontinuity of the success probability at the extreme points of the polygon defining the possible values of $(\lambda_k)_{k \in [K]}$.
+Figure \ref{fig:ST_discontinuity} illustrates this behavior for the case of two groups, with $N=500$ candidates, and $B\in \{0,1,2\}$.
+On the other hand, while our theoretical results study asymptotic success probabilities, they do not comprehend how the performance of the algorithms varies with the number of candidates.
+Figure \ref{fig:ST_Ngrows} shows that the success probability is better when the number of candidates is small, and it decreases to match the asymptotic expression when $N \to \infty$, represented with dotted lines, for $K \in \{2,3,4\}$, with $B = 3$.